Jack Klaff

 Jack Klaff is a South African-born actor, writer and academic.
+He attended the Bristol Old Vic Theatre School.
 He has held professorships at Princeton University and Starlab.

-Amongst his early screen roles were in Star Wars Episode IV: A New Hope (1977) as Red Four and For Your Eyes Only (1981) as Apostis.
+Among his early screen roles were those in Star Wars Episode IV: A New Hope (1977) as Red Four and For Your Eyes Only (1981) as Apostis.
 He also appeared in the 1984-87 BBC radio comedy series Delve Special alongside Stephen Fry.